 Hanceville is a very small city located in the state of Alabama.
 With a population of 3,281 people and three constituent neighborhoods, Hanceville is the 159th largest community in Alabama.

-Unlike some cities, Hanceville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hanceville are a mix of both white- and blue-collar jobs.
+Hanceville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hanceville is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Hanceville who work in office and administrative support (19.38%), sales jobs (9.69%), and healthcare suport services (7.55%).
+There are especially a lot of people living in Hanceville who work in office and administrative support (18.09%), sales jobs (8.16%), and healthcare suport services (7.96%).

-Being a small city, Hanceville does not have a public transit system used by locals to get to and from work.
+Hanceville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Hanceville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanceville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hanceville include Irish, English, French , and Italian.
+Important ancestries of people in Hanceville include German, English, Italian, and French .

 The most common language spoken in Hanceville is English.
 Other important languages spoken here include Spanish and African languages.